-Rapid Firecannon ~ this one also clearly has the perfect stats to help you orb-walk, but it also increases the rate at which charged effects charge, which works great in combination with Fleet Footwork, starting attacks with higher range also gives you a larger room for error
+Rapid Firecannon ~ another item with great stats that accelerates other energized charging, great in combination with Fleet Footwork, starting attacks with higher range also gives you a larger room for error

 Blade of the Ruined King ~ aside from the perfect marksman stats provided, the active let's you steal a champion's movement speed for 3 sec, ideal for kiting or chasing